-28 Financial risk management The Company has exposure to the following type of risks from financial instruments: - Credit risk - Liquidhy risks - Marker toks
+28 Financial risk management

+The Company has exposure to the following type of risks from financial instruments:

+- Credit risks

+- Loudity risks

+- Marker trisks

-Risk management framework The Company's principal financial liabilities comprise borrowings, trade & other payable and other financial.
-The main purpose of these financial inabilities is to finance the Company's operations and to provide guarantee to support its operations. the Company's principal financial assets include loans, trade and other receivables, cash and cash equivalents that derive its value directly from its operations.
+Risk management framework

+The Company's principal financial slabities comprise borrowings, trade & other payable and other financial.
+The main purpose of these financial liabilities is to finance the Company's operations and to provide guarantee to support its operations, the Company's principal financial assets include loans, trade and other receivables, cash and cash equivalents that derive its value directly from its operations.

-The Company's activities expose it to market risk, credit risk and liquidity risk. the Company's risk management is carried out by the management under the policies approved by the board of directors that help in dentification, measurement, mitigation and reporting all risks associated with the activities of the Company.
-These risks are identified on a continues basis, and assessed for impact on financial performance.
+The Company's activities expose it to market risk, credit risk and liquidity risk, the Company's risk management is carried out by the management under the policies approved by the board of directors that help in identification, measurement, miligation and reporting all risks associated with the activities of the Company.
+There risks are identified on a continues basis, and assessed for impact on financial performance.
 The Board of Directors reviews and agrees policy for managing each of these risks.

-28.1 Credit risk: Credit risk the risk of financial loss to the Company if a customer or counterparty to a financial instrument will not meet its contractual obligations unde financial instrument or customer contract, leading to a financial loss. the Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its investing/financing activities, including deposits with bank, foreign exchange transactions and other financial instruments, the Company has usignificant concernities on or credit risk way counterparty.
-The carrying amount of financial instruments represents the maximum exposure to credit risk.
+28.1 Credit rule.
+Credit rule is the risk of financial loss to the Company if a customer or counterparty to a financial instrument will not meet its contractual obligations under financial instrument or customer contract, leading to a financial loss. the Company is exposed to credit risk from its operating schiolistic formanity trade receivables and from its investing financial estration, including deposits with braik, foreign exchange transactions and other financial instruments. the Company has no significant concentration of credit risk with any counterparty.
+The carrying amount of financial instruments represents the measurum exposure to credit risk.